 Then there’s the app.
 In it, you can choose from a few presets and even customize the sound to your liking if you don’t like any of them.
 Once you make (or pick) a preset, it will be saved to the X3 headphones so you’ll get that same sound profile regardless of which source device you’re using.
 On top of that, it’ll tell you exactly how much battery is left which is always nifty.

 Jaybird claims a battery life of eight hours with the X3s, which matches that of the X2.
-It would’ve been nice to see them take a step forward in this department but I guess battery technology isn’t quite there yet considering how small it needs to be to fit in these.
-That said, we got a little under eight hours of playback on average to high volume which is still pretty good.
+It would’ve been nice to see them take a step forward in this department but at the time I guess battery technology just wasn’t quite there yet.
+Now you can get similar or better battery life out of true wireless options.
+That said, we got a little under eight hours of playback on average to high volume which is still pretty good for most people.

 Lows were a little too big sounding for my taste during average usage, but it’s definitely helpful while running.
 The bass was definitely given emphasis which some people might like.
 Sometimes you need that extra push to keep you going.
 But if you don’t agree, you can always just change it via the app.
 Still, for the default sound profile, it wasn’t bad.

 I felt like the mids lost a bit of their clarity compared to the X2’s.
 Vocals were pulled back just a little bit and with the kicking bass it made for a pretty busy mid-range.
 This is especially noticeable in the song Mr. Rager by Kid Cudi.
 The snare during the chorus sounds like it digs into the vocals slightly with every hit.